uchicago-cs/cmsc22000/website/content/projects/2019/presentation.md

 - 5 points: Flawless presentation.
 - 4 points: Overall well structured.
 Only a few minor hiccups and/or aspects that were not entirely clear.
 - 2.5 points: Needs improvement.
 Presentation was poorly structured with multiple aspects that were not clear.
 - 1 point: Poorly structured.
-Presentation does not substantially address the contents we requested.
+Presentation does not substantially address the content we requested.
 - 0: No presentation was delivered.

 ### Demo (instructor/TAs only)